kaidesu/kaidesu.com/content/projects.md

 [nomimasu](https://nomimasu.app/)
 A simple spaced repitition system (SRS) to collect and learn Japanese vocabulary, sentences, and kanji.
 I developed this shortly before visiting Japan to help cram more Japanese into my skull to better prepare my communication and navigation skills.
 While in Japan, I continued to collect and input common phrases and sentences I came across during my time there into the SRS.

+**Chronos**
+An application that sends messages through Telegram for repeatable reminders at a specific time.
+For example, I use this to ping myself when I need to study Japanese at 9am and 1pm everyday.
+Reminders can be scheduled from a range of every minute to yearly and everything in between.
+Reminders can also be set on specific days of each month, or specific days of the week (Sunday through Saturday).

 ## Archived
 These projects have been archived from production use; mostly from the inability to dedicate time to maintaining them.
 Regardless, most of these are still usable in one form or another.